 Whether you are using OneDrive or not, you will see it as a separate option in the File Explorer’s sidebar.
-Typically, you will see it right under the Quick Access section or above the This PC section.
+Generally, it appears under Quick Access or above the This PC section on Windows 10 and under the Home section on Windows 11.
 As long as you don’t uninstall OneDrive, you will see this option no matter what.
+Though the option itself is useful, it can be a distraction at times.
+This is especially true if you don’t use OneDrive as it prompts you to sign in every time you click on the OneDrive option.

 Remove OneDrive from File Explorer Sidebar